pradeep1991singh/react-native-image-color-picker/README.md

 # react-native-image-color-picker
-Image color picker: Provide image source provided and it will return
+Image color picker: Provide image source and it will return
 - Different color palettes out of image
 - Average color palette out of image